gdecugis/affinity-crm-python-client/examples/README.md

 ## Notes

-- The script requires an Affinity API key with appropriate permissions
+- The scripts require an Affinity API key with appropriate permissions
 - Domain search is case-sensitive and exact match
-- The script will show all opportunities associated with organizations matching the domain
+- The `opportunities_for_domain.py` script will show all opportunities associated with organizations matching the domain
+- The `list_fields.py` script provides comprehensive field analysis useful for understanding list structure and available options
 - Make sure your `.env` file is in the project root directory